trifwn/Icarus/README.md

 ## Tasks

-- Create module to initialize, check and update Database of 2d and 3d polas
+- Update DB module to keep track of Planes as it does with airfoils

-- Create airfoil class to store polars and be agnostic of code that generated them
+- Airplane Class
-- Create airplane class to model lifting surfaces
+-- This class should be updated with more specific info on how airplane and surfaces are modeled.
+Lifting Surface class has to be added as well.

 - Create master module to manage simulations that is aware of the different software needed to generate them
 - Create stability module to move plane and calculate stability aeroderivatives and polars